lorrden/SwiftDBFKit-BugFixes/README.md

 ---

 ## Installation
-### DBFKit - 1.2
+### DBFKit - 1.3

 To install, download the single "dbf.swift" file and include that in your application to use DBFKit related functions.

-DBFKit is designed to work on both MacOS and iOS (any version should work, but later ones are reccomended)
+DBFKit is designed to work on both MacOS and iOS (any version should work, but later ones are reccomended).

 ## How to use